Maximilla

-Maximilla (Greek: Μαξιμίλλα) was a prophetess and an early advocate of Montanism, a heretical Christian sect founded in the third century A.D. by Montanus.
+Maximilla (Note: Μαξιμίλλα) was a prophetess and an early advocate of Montanism, a heretical Christian sect founded in the third century A.D. by Montanus.
 Some scholars believe that Maximilla and Priscilla, another prophet, were actually the co-founders of Montanism.
 Other scholars dismiss this as unproven.
 Either way, it is generally agreed upon that Maximilla and Priscilla provided the primary prophetic content and some of the oracles for the movement.